 On Oct.
 4, 2021, social media applications Facebook, Instagram and WhatsApp went offline for six hours.
 The outage was reportedly due to there being no working BGP routes into the social media sites and the domain name servers going offline.
 This essentially disconnected the social media apps from the internet.

 BGP is also vulnerable to attacks based on misinformation.
 Malicious actors can flood a router with bad packets in a denial-of-service attack, for example.
 They can also claim to be the source of routing information for an AS and temporarily control where traffic headed from that AS goes, a practice known as BGP hijacking.

 Difference between internal and external BGP, OSPF

-When BGP is used to route within a single AS, it is called internal BGP, or iBGP.
-When used to connect one AS to others, it is called external BGP, or eBGP.
+BGP that is used to route within a single AS is iBGP.
+When BGP is used to connect one AS to others, it is called External BGP, or eBGP.

 The Open Shortest Path First (OSPF) protocol is used only in internal networks.
 OSPF focuses on finding the shortest route available between nodes and on failing over to that shortest route as quickly as possible.